 Because the institutions that offer the GDL vary in perceived quality, approach and composition of their student bodies, it's well worth doing your research before you apply.
 City Law School and Nottingham Law School are renowned for offering more academic courses, thought to be ideally suited to students headed to the Bar.
 By contrast BPP and the University of Law are packed with plenty of City types and place special emphasis on helping you gain practical legal skills.

 Be aware that an increasing number of City firms are appointing a particular law school as their preferred provider.

-Be aware that an increasing number of City firms are appointing a particular law school as their preferred GDL provider.
+Be aware that many City firms have appointed a particular law school as their preferred GDL provider.
 What this means is that individuals who've won a training contract with that firm are asked to undertake the course with a certain provider.
 It does not mean that doing the GDL with a certain provider will get you into the firm's good books.
 (However, going to that provider might give you the chance to attend certain events or mingle with peers who have a training contract with your chosen firm, which could give you a leg up.)
 If you have your heart set on doing your training contract with a certain law firm, do your research and find out whether they have a preferred provider before you apply to the schools.